Message from the Director

 & African American Studies

-Our wide range of over eighty (80) affiliated scholars, from law and the medical sciences to dance and the humanities, are advancing groundbreaking research that not only explores Black communities and their experiences, but puts a critical lens on important policy issues to create a more equitable state for all.
+Our wide range of over eighty (80) affiliated scholars, from law and the medical sciences to dance and the humanities, advance groundbreaking research that not only explores Black communities and their experiences, but puts a critical lens on important policy issues to create a more equitable state for all.
 Further, our library maintains one of California’s most significant collections of artifacts, testimonies, and historical texts documenting the Black experience.

-Through partnerships and collaborations, the Bunche Center will also support new research initiatives such as the Mark Q. Sawyer Summer Institute in Race, Ethnicity and Politics –a UC-Historically Black College and University (HBCU) partnership with Howard University.
-It is a six-week summer program which helps undergraduate students to develop empirical research methods skills and prepare students to apply for PhD programs.
-The Bunche Center will also support the Ethnic Studies Summer Certificate Program for K-12 Teachers, designed for teachers with an interest in expanding their knowledge of and training in ethnic studies curriculum.
+The Bunche Center continues to support faculty-led research and programs including the Bunche Fellows Program, the Black Policy Project, Million Dollar Hoods, and the Hip Hop Initiative.
+The Bunche Center also supports new partnerships such as the Mark Q. Sawyer Summer Institute in Race, Ethnicity and Politics – a UC-Historically Black College and University (HBCU) collaboration with Howard University in Washington, DC.
+This six-week summer research program provides training to undergraduate students to develop empirical research methods and coding skills, while preparing students to be competitive graduate school applicants.
+Our summer program also partners with the UCLA Academic Advancement Program/McNair Research Scholars Program.
+Additionally, the Bunche Center supports the Ethnic Studies Summer Certificate Program for K-12 Teachers, designed for teachers with an interest in expanding their knowledge of and training in ethnic studies curriculum.
 This program is a collaboration between the Institute for American Culture (IAC), the UCLA Graduate School of Education and Information Sciences, and UCLA Extension.

-As we celebrate 55-years of the Bunche Center, we are committed to continuing to build upon its rich legacy of research, scholarship and community-based programs centered on Black Studies through a wide range of research, events and featured speakers who exemplify the spirit of equity and excellence upon which the Bunche Center was founded.
-We invite all our supporters to join us on the next leg of the Center’s journey as we continue to uplift the needs, experiences and untapped potential of Black communities across the diaspora.
-Stay tuned for announcements about events and more to come.
+As we celebrate 56-years of the Bunche Center, we are committed to continuing to build upon its rich legacy of research, scholarship and community-based programs centered on Black Studies through a wide range of research, events and featured speakers who exemplify the spirit of equity and excellence upon which the Bunche Center was founded.
+We invite all our supporters to join us on the Center’s journey as we continue to uplift the needs, experiences and untapped potential of Black communities across the diaspora.

 Dr. Lorrie Frasure is the inaugural Ralph J. Bunche Endowed Chair and a Professor of Political Science and African American Studies.
 Frasure joined the faculty of UCLA in 2007 and became the first woman of color and the first Black female to earn tenure and become full professor in the Political Science department.
 From 2019-2022 she served as Vice Chair for Graduate Studies in the Department of Political Science at UCLA.
 She also served as the Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA from 2019-2020.

-Frasure’s research examines racial/ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
+Frasure’s research examines racial and ethnic political behavior, African American politics, women and politics, immigrant political incorporation, and state and local politics.
 Her first book, Racial and Ethnic Politics in American Suburbs (Cambridge University Press) is the 2016 winner of two national book awards by the American Political Science Association (APSA), including the Best Book about Race Relations in the United States from the Race, Ethnicity and Politics (REP) Section, and the Dennis Judd Best Book Award in Urban and Local Politics.
-She is also the co-author of the textbook, Uneven Roads: An Introduction to U.S. Racial and Ethnic Politics (CQ Press; 3rd Edition).

 A first-generation college graduate born and raised in the South-side of Chicago, Frasure received her B.A. from the University of Illinois-Urbana, a Master in Public Policy from the University of Chicago, and M.A. and Ph.D. from the University of Maryland-College Park.
 She completed a Postdoctoral Fellowship at Cornell University prior to her faculty appointment at UCLA.